-- 5-090.1 All proposed land divisions, new development and redevelopment in a flood hazard area must be reviewed by the floodplain administrator to verify that: - A. The proposal is consistent with the need to minimize flood damage; - B. All public utilities and facilities, such as sewer, gas, electric and water systems, are located and constructed to minimize or eliminate flood damage; - C. Adequate drainage is provided to reduce exposure to flood hazards; and - D. The proposal complies with all applicable federal, state and local flood-related building codes and watershed-floodplain development regulations. - 5-090.2 The requirements of this subsection (5-090.2) apply to all land divisions, new development and redevelopment in a flood hazard area.
-12 - A. All plats, lot line adjustments and lot splits must show: - (1) Flood hazard area boundaries (including floodways); - (2) Design flood elevations; and - (3) Current effective map panel information. - B. All new building lots must be provided with adequate buildable area on naturally high ground outside of the flood hazard areas. - C. All new building lots must be accessible by emergency vehicles during flood events by transportation routes with reasonably safe and dry access. - D. The design of utilities and facilities must comply with all applicable floodplain regulations, building codes and drainage standards. - E. Floodplain permits must be obtained before any development occurs in a flood hazard area.
+- 5-090.1 All proposed land divisions, new development and redevelopment in a flood hazard area must be reviewed by the floodplain administrator to verify that: - A. The proposal is consistent with the need to minimize flood damage; - B. All public utilities and facilities, such as sewer, gas, electric and water systems, are located and constructed to minimize or eliminate flood damage; - C. Adequate drainage is provided to reduce exposure to flood hazards; and - D. The proposal complies with all applicable federal, state and local flood-related building codes and watershed-floodplain development regulations. - 5-090.2 The requirements of this subsection (5-090.2) apply to all land divisions, new development and redevelopment in a flood hazard area. - A. All plats, lot line adjustments and lot splits must show: - (1) Flood hazard area boundaries (including floodways); - (2) Design flood elevations; and - (3) Current effective map panel information. - B. All new building lots must be provided with adequate buildable area on naturally high ground outside of the flood hazard areas. - C. All new building lots must be accessible by emergency vehicles during flood events by transportation routes with reasonably safe and dry access. - D. The design of utilities and facilities must comply with all applicable floodplain regulations, building codes and drainage standards. - E. Floodplain permits must be obtained before any development occurs in a flood hazard area. - F. All flood hazard areas must be placed in a reserve area or overland drainage easement and preserved as open space. - 5-090.3 Steep slopes or lands subject to subsidence or other natural hazards may not be platted or developed in such a way as to present a danger to life or property, or to the public health, safety, or general welfare.